 The error frequency for each class is calculated as above using the values obtained from the confusion matrix.
-We find that positive sentiments have the highest number of correct predictions by the model.
+We find that positive sentiments have the highest number of correct predictions by the precision recall f1-score support Negative Neutral 0.82 0.77 0.88 0.69 0.85 0.73 168 106 Positive 0.86 0.85 0.85 226 accuracy macro avg weighted avg 0.81 0.83 0.81 0.83 0.83 0.81 0.82 500 500 500 model.
 The least accurate prediction is obtained for neutral.
-After training the data set, the accuracy is 82%.
+After training the dataset, the accuracy is 82%.

-precision recall f1-score support

-Negative 0.82 0.88 0.85 168

-Neutral 0.77 0.69 0.73 106

-Positive 0.86 0.85 0.85 226

-accuracy 0.83 500

-macro avg 0.81 0.81 0.81 500

-weighted avg 0.83 0.83 0.82 500

 From the classification report above, we find that the highest number of accurate predictions of sentiments is done by the model for positive, followed by negative and neutral.
-The precision of Positive is the highest among all sentiments.
-The recall of negative is highest among all sentiments; thereby, the f1 score is also high, although the precision is less.
+The precision of positive is the highest among all sentiments.
+The recall of negative is highest among all sentiments; thereby, the F1 score is also high, although the precision is less.
 The implementation of the logistic model and BERT vectors for finding the sentimental analysis is done with an accuracy of 82%.
-Both the f1 score and error frequency from the confusion matrix shows that Twitter users have a positive opinion of the omicron vaccination.
+Both the F1 score and error frequency from the confusion matrix show that Twitter users have a positive opinion of the Omicron vaccination.